siaflab/petal/patterns.md

 ### Effects and the performance

-Every time you `Run` the Petal code, Petal switches two live_loops to apply the effects to a fresh live_loop environment.
+Every time you `Run` the Petal code, Petal creates a new live_loop to apply the effects to a fresh live_loop environment.
 This will take some cost for the performance.
 If you won't use effects and you want to make the code more efficient, this feature can be off with `use_fx_with_petal` function.

 ```ruby
 use_fx_with_petal false